 Selecting a Realtor

-It is important to select a Realtor who has local knowledge of the properties available for sale in the area of the country that the purchaser is interested in.
+It is important to select a Realtor who has local knowledge of the properties available for sale in the area of the Country that the purchaser is interested in.
 This can be accomplished in-part by Real Estate web site searches on the internet.
 The other important factor is to check the references of the Realtor that you select.
 If utilizing the services of a foreign Realtor, it is important to know that they hold the correct Immigration status in Costa Rica to be practicing as a Realtor.

 Selecting a Real Estate Attorney